Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 bluesign is a certification specifically relevant to the synthetic/performance fabric market — polyester, nylon, and blended technical fabrics used in activewear and outdoor gear.

-bluesign certifies that the yarn and fabric production process meets standards for:
+Bluesign certifies that the yarn and fabric production process meets Standards for:

-• Chemical restrictions — eliminating harmful chemistry in the production process
+• Chemical restrictions, eliminating harmful chemistry in the production process

-• Resource productivity — efficient use of water, energy, and chemicals
+• Resource productivity, efficient use of water, energy, and chemicals

 • Health and safety for production workers

-• For activewear and sportswear brands that cannot use GOTS (because their products use polyester, not cotton), bluesign fabric certification is a meaningful sustainability claim.
+• For activewear and sportswear brands that can't use GOTS (because their products use polyester, not cotton), bluesign fabric certification is a meaningful sustainability claim.
 Major outdoor brands like Patagonia, The North Face, and Arc'teryx use bluesign fabrics extensively.

 Like OEKO-TEX, bluesign certification is held by the fabric manufacturer.
 As a brand, you source bluesign-certified fabrics and can then reference that certification in your marketing.
-The certification does not cover the garment manufacturing step — only the fabric production.
+The certification does not cover the garment manufacturing step, only the fabric production.

 Fair Trade Certification

 Fair Trade certification focuses on labor and economic justice rather than environmental practices.
-A Fair Trade certified factory meets standards for:
+A Fair Trade certified factory meets Standards for:

 • Fair wages that cover basic living costs